 It's understandable that this happened at the beginning of the development of Google, when SEO was in its inception.
 However, it is no longer an acceptable practice – not that it ever was, but a few years ago, you could still get a good ranking using keyword stuffing.

 As time passed, Google improved their indexing and ranking system to penalize these websites that were abusing their keyword usage.
-One of the great improvements from Google, when it came to SEO content, is the development of semantic search.
+One of the great improvements from Google, when it came to search engine optimization and content, was the development of semantic search.

 What Is Semantic Search?